colinmutter/phester/README.md

 #phester

 A [locomotivejs](http://locomotivejs.org/) concept for a programming testing/exam platform.
 Currently it only supports PHP.
 Yes, you heard that right.
-Eventually we're planning on teting it out with docker containers for other language compatibility.
+Eventually we're planning on testing it out with docker containers for other language compatibility.

 This is a *work in progress* .